Engagement and Consultations

-December 2017 to February 2018: The six NHS Clinical Commissioning Groups across Staffordshire and Stoke-on-Trent are looking at how to give patients easier and more convenient access to services at GP surgeries outside of the usual hours, including over the weekends.
+December 2017 to February 2018: The six NHS Clinical Commissioning Groups across Staffordshire and Stoke-on-Trent were looking at how to give patients easier and more convenient access to services at GP surgeries outside of the usual hours, including over the weekends.
 A survey was created to capture this feedback.
 This survey is now closed.
-A report highlighting its findings will be available soon.

 Ear, Nose & Throat (ENT) services